skhelmbrecht/skhelmbrecht.github.io/content/teaching.md

 - I had her as a TA for Espinosa's calculus class and let's just say she made my life so much easier.
 She seriously cares about her students and goes out of her way to create notes and literally had a 7 hour office hour session the weekend before the final.
 She also gives great practice for the final!!! she has a cute dog too which is a plus

 - I love Sarah!
 Her office hours were so helpful and amazing.
 Whenever I did not understand content she always was there to explain it in a more simple way.
 She provides many resources that are super helpful.
 Definitely take her class!

+- She was the BEST TA ever.
+No TA will ever compare to how amazing she was and how much time and effort she put into recitations and office hours.
+She once held a 6-hour office session before the final.
+She is just fantastic!!!
+Her dog is so cute and loves to play, so make sure you show him some love!
+Make sure you take her recitation, it is a must!!